 What the Metropolitan Cemeteries Board does

-- Large permanent signs warning visitors not to leave valuables in vehicles and to ensure vehicles are securely locked are placed at all entrances, along fence lines and dotted throughout our cemeteries.
+Large permanent signs warning visitors not to leave valuables in vehicles and to ensure vehicles are securely locked are placed at all entrances, along fence lines and dotted throughout our cemeteries.
 We also have a transportable high visibility electronic sign system which is moved around the sites, reinforcing different security messages.

-- As all of the MCB cemetery sites are also public open spaces we do encourage public access as when members of the community choose to walk or exercise in the cemetery grounds, this in itself creates passive surveillance and may deter criminal behaviour.
+We do encourage public access as when members of the community choose to walk or exercise in the cemetery grounds, this in itself creates passive surveillance and may deter criminal behaviour.

-- Funeral directors and monumental masons are frequently in the cemetery grounds performing their services.
+Funeral directors and monumental masons are frequently in the cemetery grounds performing their services.
 These groups are reminded to be observant for criminal behaviour and are alerted if there is any increased activity.

 Whilst most in a civilised society would consider that any theft is an unacceptable act and that theft from a cemetery is even more reprehensible, it is challenging to completely control these behaviours and still provide a pleasant environment for the majority of law-abiding cemetery visitors.